Aripiprazole (By injection)

-Treats agitation associated with schizophrenia or bipolar disorder.
+Treats schizophrenia, and agitation caused by schizophrenia or bipolar disorder.

 When This Medicine Should Not Be Used

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot into one of your muscles.

 - A nurse or other health provider will give you this medicine.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: This medicine needs to be given on a fixed schedule.
 Call your doctor or pharmacist for instructions.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.